 MINIMUM QUALIFICATIONS - SPECIAL EXPERIENCE

-For state employees, this interpreted at the level of Human Resources Business Partner 1, Assistant Human Resources Business Partner or Agency Labor Relations Manager.
+NOTE: For state employees this experience is interpreted at the level of a Human Resources Business Partner 1, an Assistant Human Resources Business Partner or Agency Labor Relations Manager.

 MINIMUM QUALIFICATIONS - SUBSTITUTIONS ALLOWED